lucasheriques/brain/Video Editing/General.md

 So, alternate between short videos to increase channel retention time, and a few long videos to overall increase the avg watch time.

+To increase engagement, make mistakes.
+People like to point out mistakes.

+Can also make different strategies, like worsening audio/changing volume on some parts of the video to increase the engagement (make people ask what you meant).